Tdpro1612/data-anlyst/README.md

 # data-anlyst
-first exam data
+first exam data(i work with 3 persons in team 5)

-i get data from kaggle https://www.kaggle.com/START-UMD/gtd?select=globalterrorismdb_0718dist.csv i read and explore it
+we get data from kaggle https://www.kaggle.com/START-UMD/gtd?select=globalterrorismdb_0718dist.csv we read and explore it

-check null file and duplicate file then i drop it
+check null file and duplicate file then we drop it

-i chose year from 1997 -> future
+we chose year from 1997 -> future

-i distribute some information i read from it
+we distribute some information we read from it

+After we build the slide this in gg studio to presentation